 Assistant Professor at the Harvard Kennedy School.
 Sen writes

 on issues involving the political economy of U.S. race relations,

 law and politics, and statistical methods.
-Her research has
+Her research

-been covered by the New York Times, the Washington
+the New York Times, the Washington

 current book-length project, co-authored with Matthew Blackwell

 (Harvard) and Avidit Acharya (Stanford), explores the lasting

 Sen graduated in 2012 with her Ph.D. from the Department of

 Government, Harvard University.
 She also holds an

 A.M. in Statistics and an A.B. in Economics, both from Harvard